Aaron-Bopp/TIM/40_Evergreens/Human's have an inability to admit that they are wrong.md

 ^[[[Does cognitive dissonance increase your capacity for endurance]]] it can be detrimental.
-^[[[Is cognitive dissonance the reason for harmful behaviors]]] It can make it hard to accept knew information because of this and because [[We are confined to the tools of our time]]. [[Knowledge of the world is painful]], but we should [[Be the change you want to see in the world]].
+^[[[Is cognitive dissonance the reason for harmful behaviors]]] It can make it hard to accept knew information because of this and because [[We are confined to the tools of our time]]. [[Knowledge of an unjust world is painful]], but we should [[Be the change you want to see in the world]].
 Try not to get stuck in [[pessimism]] and believe [[Sadness is enlightenment and happiness is delusion]], because [[Realism must acknowledge optimism's existence and effectiveness]]

 For more see [[Humans are primarily irrational, illogical, emotional beings]]